The author is a guitarist and bassist with over 35 years of experience as a musician.

-This one is a little more expensive, but I think worth a look.
+This one is a little more expensive, but I think it's worth a look.
 The Studio 8 is an awesome little amp from Ashdown.
 Ashdown is one of those companies that I’ve always thought has a little mystique about them.
 Some of the gear they make is very high-quality and could even be considered boutique.
 On the other hand, they also make some affordable amps for working musicians, intermediate bassists and, in the case of the Studio 8, beginners.

 This amp is no more complex than any of the others in this review, but at 30 watts with an 8-inch speaker, it is a bit more powerful.
 But with the Ashdown name on the grill, you can expect great tone and build quality, and that makes it one of the best bass amps for beginners.
 It’s also a solid practice amp for experienced bassists, so you know it will stick with you for a long while after you’ve advanced in your playing.

 How to Choose Your First Bass Amp